OfficeDev/office-js-docs-pr/docs/includes/file-get-started-excel-vue.md

     </template>
     ```

-5. Continue editing **src/App.vue**, in the `<script>` block, search for comment "Update the fill color." then change the fill color from 'yello' to 'blue' and save the file.
+5. Continue editing **src/App.vue** and search for comment "Update the fill color." inside `<script>..</script>` block.
+Change the fill color from 'yellow' to 'blue' and save the file.

     ```js
     range.format.fill.color = 'blue'